 The Paycheck Protection Program does not include a grant.
 The advance of up to $10,000 is part of the Economic Injury Disaster Loan program.
-Under the Payment Protection Act, this grant will reduce the amount eligible for forgiveness within the Paycheck Protection Program.
+This grant will be subtracted from PPP for forgiveness purposes.

-What Should I Be Doing to Prepare my Application?
+What Should I Do to Prepare my Application?